xmatekaj/AwesomeEducationalGames/README.md

 - [WarriorJS](https://github.com/olistic/warriorjs) - Using JavaScript, program a warrior to climb a tall tower, fight monsters and rescue captives.
 - [Web Audio School](https://mmckegg.github.io/web-audio-school/) - Interactive WebAudio tutorials.
 - [Elevator Saga](https://play.elevatorsaga.com) - JavaScript game where you will go through a series of challenges trying to transport people in elevators in the most efficient way possible within the time given
+- [Bitburner](https://store.steampowered.com/app/1812820/Bitburner/) - Bitburner is a programming-based incremental game.
+Write scripts in JavaScript to automate gameplay, learn skills, play minigames, solve puzzles, and more in this cyberpunk text-based incremental RPG.

 ## Linux